 We don’t get much exposure to nature here in the city.
 In fact, that’s one of the main reasons why we started offering classes for kids and built our indoor petting zoo.
 We saw that children in NYC didn’t have the opportunity to experience nature and all of its wonderful inhabitants on a regular basis, so we decided to bring nature to the city!

 Up-close-and-personal experiences with animals broaden children’s experiential horizons and show them that the natural world is something to be respected and cared for.
-In one of the most polluted cities in the country, this is a lesson that’s extremely important and, unfortunately, extremely difficult to teach without direct access to the animals that are affected by pollution and other environmental problems.
+This is a lesson that’s extremely important and, unfortunately, extremely difficult to teach without direct access to animals.

 Empathy for Others

-If you’ve ever watched a child interact with an animal at a petting zoo, you’ll notice that they’re instantly curious about the animal’s inner life.
+If you’ve ever watched a child interact with animals you’ll notice that they’re instantly curious about them.
 In the process, they’re developing the ability to put themselves in the shoes of others and develop empathy.
 Empathy is one of the most important skills a child can develop, and introducing your child to animals at an early age is one of the best ways to help them develop a caring, empathetic attitude toward the natural world as a whole.

 Some children are, understandably, afraid of certain animals with which they haven’t had any prior experience.
 Visiting a petting zoo provides them with a safe, non-judgmental environment in which to confront that fear and develop a healthier relationship with those animals.